 Targeting cookies: These cookies are used to match advertising with you and your interests in even more targeted fashion.
 They also serve to restrict how often you see an ad, measure the effectiveness of an advertising campaign and understand people’s behaviour after viewing an ad.
 Targeting cookies are usually placed by advertising networks on the pages of the website operator with their consent.
 They detect if the user has visited a website and pass this information to others, e.g. advertisers.
 They are often linked to a website function which is provided by such a company.
 We use targeting cookies, therefore, to establish a link to social networks.
 These networks can then use the information on your visit to tailor the advertising on other websites to you and to give the advertising networks used by us information on your visit.
 This means that your browsing habits can be later used to present you with the advertising which may potentially be of interest to you.

-The explicit purpose of targeting cookies is to show the user advertising which matches their surfing habits.
-As a result, you may be shown offers from HARTING on other websites.
+Targeting cookies are explicitly used to display tailored advertisements to a user based on their surfing behaviour.
+Thus, you may be shown advertisements for HARTING products and services on other websites.
 In online marketing, this is called “re-targeting”.

 Preventing the storage of cookies: In general, you can prevent cookies from being stored on your hard disk by selecting “Do not accept cookies” in your browser settings.
 Alternatively you can also configure your browser to ask you before cookies are placed whether you agree.
 In addition, you can delete cookies already installed at any time.
 Please refer to the help pages of your browser to find how to do this exactly.

 Should you automatically delete cookies through your default settings, opt-out cookies already installed may have to be reactivated.